junque1r4/thehackerdex/README.md

       * Commit your changes and push to your fork.
       * Open a pull request against the main repository branch.
 3.  **Coding Style:** Follow standard Rust conventions and the formatting applied by `cargo fmt`.
 Add comments to explain complex logic.
 4.  **Documentation:** Update the README or relevant documentation if you add or change functionality.
+For specific functionalities add it to the docs folder.

 ## License